daniel-enqz/ruby-corners-100/confident_ruby/README.md

 - As you can see, in the next example we are only allowing `-`, can only be performed on instances of `Meters`.
 - We are also crearing our own converison protocol .to_meters`
+- We can now report changes in altitude without fear of mixed units.
+- We've ensured that any object which doesn't support the #to_meters protocol will trigger a NoMethodError.

 ```ruby